yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Target/How_to_boot_quickly.rst

 **OPTEE** (Trusted Execution Environment) is designed as a companion to a non-secure Linux kernel running on Arm; Cortex-A cores using the TrustZone technology.

 **U-boot** proper is the second stage bootloader.
-It offers a flexible way to load and start the Linux Kernel and provides a minimal set of tools to interact with the board’s hardware via a command line interface.
+It offers a flexible way to load and start the Linux Kernel and provides a minimal set of tools to interact with the board's hardware via a command line interface.
 It runs from DRAM, initializing additional hardware devices (network, USB, DSI/CSI, etc.).
 Then, it loads and prepares the device tree (FDT).
 The main task handled by the U-Boot is the loading and starting of the kernel image itself.

 **Kernel** runs from DDR and takes over the system completely.